intel/intel-extension-for-pytorch/docs/tutorials/llm.rst

 Optimization Methodologies
 --------------------------

-The brief introduction of these optimizations are as following:
+The section below provides a brief introduction to LLM optimization methodologies:

 Linear Operator Optimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Linear operator is the most obvious hotspot in LLMs inference.
 There are three backend to speedup linear GEMM kernels in Intel® Extension for PyTorch*.
-They are oneDNN, Tensor Processing Primitives(TPP) which has been used by `Fast BERT feature <./fast_bert.md>`_ and customized linear kernels for weight only quantization.
+They are oneDNN, Tensor Processing Primitives (TPP), which are used by `Fast BERT feature <./fast_bert.md>`_, and customized linear kernels for weight only quantization.
 All of them use specific block format to utilize hardware resources in a highly efficient way.

 Low Precision Data Types
 ~~~~~~~~~~~~~~~~~~~~~~~~